danReynolds/nimbostratus/README.md

     });
   ```

-  and then at a later time, a new document with `first_name` 'Ben' is added in the cache, this query will not update with that new user, since it does not know that they should be included.
-The opposite is true if we update `user-2` to `first_name: Han`.
+  and then at a later time, a new document with `first_name: 'Ben'` is added in the cache, this query will not update with that new user, since it does not know that they should be included.
+The opposite is also true if we update `user-2` to `first_name: 'Han'`.
 The query will still re-emit the `user-2` on the stream, even though they no longer satisfy the query's filters.
-In order to stream documents that re-evaluate the query, you will need to use a server policy like `StreamFetchPolicy.cacheAndServer` or `StreamFetchPolicy.serverOnly`.
+In order to stream documents that rerun the query and re-evaluate its filters, you will need to use a server policy like `StreamFetchPolicy.cacheAndServer` or `StreamFetchPolicy.serverOnly`.

 3. Cache updates currently do not merge data the same as on the server.
 The [set](https://pub.dev/documentation/cloud_firestore/latest/cloud_firestore/DocumentReference/set.html) and [update](https://pub.dev/documentation/cloud_firestore/latest/cloud_firestore/DocumentReference/update.html) APIs from Firestore support some [advanced data merging options](https://pub.dev/documentation/cloud_firestore_platform_interface/latest/cloud_firestore_platform_interface/SetOptions-class.html) for document fields.
 When we make an update to the cache like this: